 2 | PRAISE

-Use this section to pour out your worship and gratefulness to the Lord.
-You can write out song lyrics, prayers of thankfulness, or simply list specific things you are thankful for each day.
-You may want to include Scriptures of praise or even create artwork as an offering of worship.
+Use this section to pour out your worship to the Lord.
+You can write out song lyrics, prayers of thankfulness, or simply list things you are thankful for each day.
+You may want to include Scriptures of praise or even artwork as an offering of worship.
 Jot down evidences of everyday grace from your week.
-Date each page in order to reflect back on your thoughts, but feel the freedom to reuse your previously written thankfulness pages and simply add the new date too!
+Date each page in order to reflect back on your thoughts.
+But feel the freedom to reuse your previously written thankfulness pages and simply add the new date too!

-Journaling these things urges you to search, find, and name reasons to praise Him in all things and brings to life Philippians 4:8 “…whatever is praiseworthy, think about these things.”
+Journaling these things urges you to search, find, and name reasons to praise Him in all things.
+It also brings to life Philippians 4:8.
+“Whatever is praiseworthy, think about these things.”
 This is also a great place to return to for encouragement during difficult times; remembering all that you have to be grateful for can bring great comfort and true joy.
-Most importantly, praising God for who He is and all He has done properly frames your perspective before laying your requests at His feet.
+Most importantly, praising God for who He is and all He has done frames your perspective before you lay your requests at His feet.

 3 | PRAYER

 1 Thessalonians 5:17 implores us to “Pray without ceasing.”
-It is the profound and unique opportunity we have to continually commune on the most intimate level with our Creator King and nearest Friend.
-God longs to converse with us and some of our most significant experiences with Him blossom from the seed of devoting our everyday lives to prayer.
-Putting the dialogue and insights learned into words through journaling can bring shape and order to the beautiful gift of prayer.
+It is the profound and unique opportunity we have to continually commune with our Creator King and nearest Friend.
+God longs to converse with us.
+And some of our most significant experiences with Him blossom from the seed of devoting our everyday lives to prayer.
+Putting the dialogue and insights learned into words can bring order to the beautiful gift of prayer.

 4 | SCRIPTURE